 A student receiving scholarships, loans, and/or financial assistance through federal and private resources must remain in good academic standing and make satisfactory academic progress to retain their awards.
-Good academic standing for the purpose of financial aid is defined as the minimum academic standards required for continued enrollment in the student's program.
-If the student fails to maintain institutional standards, the student is considered not to be making satisfactory academic progress and will lose financial assistance until the standards are met.
+To make satisfactory academic progress a student must meet all their educational requirements and be on target to graduate on time with a degree or certificateIf the student fails to maintain institutional standards, the student is considered not to be making satisfactory academic progress and will lose financial assistance until the standards are met

-- A student on a leave of absence for any reason is considered not to be making satisfactory academic progress and will not be eligible for federal and private financial assistance, including federal and private education loans. - Students required to repeat a semester or year, are no longer eligible for federal financial aid and will need to obtain a private educational loan. - Students who are removed from clinical rotations, including failure of a board examination, are not making satisfactory academic progress and are not eligible to receive subsequent financial aid until they progress to their next semester.
-If this period of leave extends to more than 180 days, a return of the Title IV return of calculation must be performed.
+- A student on a leave of absence for any reason is considered not to be making satisfactory academic progress and will not be eligible for federal and private financial assistance, including federal and private education loans. - Students required to repeat a term or academic year, are no longer eligible for federal financial aid and will need to obtain a private educational loan for the term(s) they are repeating coursework. - Students removed from clinical rotations, including failure of a board examination, are not making satisfactory academic progress and are not eligible for subsequent financial aid until they progress to their next semester.

-Additionally, each College/School adheres to specific criteria for maintaining satisfactory academic progress, which are defined in individual College/School policies.
+Additionally, each LECOM College/School adheres to specific criteria for maintaining satisfactory academic progress, which are defined in individual College/School policies.
 Exceptions to this policy will be made on an individual basis and in compliance with federal and state regulations governing financial aid.